taq-bostan/react-svgdotjs/README.md

 ```

 Within a component, you are allowed to include multiple `useSvgWithCleanup`s, each with its own set of dependencies.

+## Contributing

+- Fork the project.
+- Make changes.
+- Run the project in development mode: `npm run ladle`.
+- Test your changes using `svg-container.stories.tsx` or your own Stories (`*.stories.tsx`).
+- Update README with appropriate docs.
+- Commit and PR

 ## Dependencies